batteries76/gentech-2019/term02/week04/day03.md

 ### *`form_with`*

-This gear with the `form_with` and the model is more Rails magic.
+This gear with the `form_with` and the model involves more Rails magic.
 It’s one way Rails provides to define it as a post request to a particular url.
 It also provides values for the form when the object you pass is complete AR object with values.
 But let’s look at it in a bit more detail, with examples:
 ```ruby
 <%= form_with(url: '/movies', method: 'post', local: true) do |form| %>
 ```